gleam-lang/gleam/notes/talk.md

 ```

 To make the linter detect violations of this rule I first defined a function
-called "semicolons?" (question mark).
-It returns true if passed a semicolon
+called "semicolons?".
+It returns true if passed a semicolon token, and false
-token, and false if it is passed anything else.
-It detects the token type by
+if it is passed anything else.
+It detects the semicolon token by pattern
-pattern matching on the first element of the token tuple, the type atom.
+matching on the first element of the token tuple, which is the type of the

-Now with this function I can just iterate over the list, and return an error
+token.

-if any semicolon tokens are found.
-Here I'm doing this  using the `any?/2`
+Now with this function I can use the `Enum.any?` function to iterate over a
-function, which returns `true` if a predicate function returns `true` for any
+given list of tokens, and return an error if any semicolon tokens are found.

-element in a given list.
+And that's how one might do linting with tokens.
+Tokens are simple and easy,

-So that's linting with tokens.
-It's simple and easy, but quite limited.
-In
+but quite limited.
+In order to do more meaningful analysis on code another
-order to do more meaningful analysis on code another form needs to be used to
+form needs to be used to represent the source code- this form is an abstract
-represent the source code- an abstract syntax tree.
+syntax tree.

 ```ruby
 # Code